simonsobs/psplay/README.rst

    :target: https://travis-ci.com/xgarrido/psplay

 All the specific javascript library developed for ``psplay`` is done by `Sigurd Naess
 <https://github.com/amaurea>`_.
-The build and javscript architecture is highly inspired by
+The build process and javascript architecture is highly inspired by
 `ipyleaflet <https://github.com/jupyter-widgets/ipyleaflet>`_ project.

 To convert CMB map from ``FITS`` format to tile images you will also need this kind of `program